cpainterwakefield/practical_db_textbook/_sources/appendix-b-reference/reference.rst

 The SQL standard defines several basic operations relating **DATE**, **TIME** (with and without timezone), **TIMESTAMP** (with and without timezone), and **INTERVAL** data types.
 (For a description of these data types, consult the section on `Data types`_ above.)

 Comparison of like types is accomplished using the `Comparison operators`_ previously documented.
 For example, **DATE** values can be compared with other **DATE** values, but not with **TIME**, **TIMESTAMP**, or **INTERVAL** values.
-(Actual behavior varies widely among the different database implementations - some do allow comparisons between types not allowed in the SQL standard.
+(Behavior varies widely among the different database implementations - some do allow comparisons between types not allowed in the SQL standard.
 However, it is generally inadvisable to compare different types, unless you know exactly how the comparison is being made!)

 In addition, the mathematical operators *+*, *-*, *\**, and */* may be used as follows: